Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

     - Set new Booking Slot Status:
         - 'Draft': Unavailable for selection when making a Booking (Default)
         - 'Published': Available for selection when making a Booking
-    - Set new Booking Slot Booking Status to 'Available'
+    - Set new Booking Slot Booking Status:
+        - 'Available': Available for selection when making a Booking (Default)
+        - 'Booked': Unavailable for selection when making a Booking

     **Please Note:** *If you wish to close a booking slot for any particular reason then either change the Status to 'Draft' or Booking Status to 'Booked'*